-We, Ms Kim Lay Eng and Ms Kum Chew Foong, hereby state that in the opinion of the National Council of Girl Guides Singapore, the financial statements as set out on pages 7 to 34 are drawn up so as to give a true and fair view of the financial position of Girl Guides Singapore as at 31 December 2019 and of the financial performance, changes in accumulated fund and cash flows of Girl Guides Singapore for the financial year ended on that date.
+We, Mrs Koh Teh Yi Wen and Ms Shelley Chan, hereby state that in the opinion of the National Council of Girl Guides Singapore, the financial statements as set out on pages 7 to 36 are drawn up so as to give a true and fair view of the financial position of Girl Guides Singapore as at 31 December 2020 and of the financial performance, changes in accumulated fund and cash flows of Girl Guides Singapore for the financial year ended on that date.
+At the date of Statement by the National Council, there are reasonable grounds to believe that the Girl Guides Singapore will be able to pay its debts as and when they fall due.